 History of the NFL Logo

 In 2019, the NFL will celebrate its 100th season.
 The current NFL logo was designed in 2008 by the NFL’s in-house marketing team.
 The first edition of the logo was adopted in 1941.
-To arrive at the current version, the number of stars was reduced from 25 to 8.
-The shield and typeface used were modernized as well.
+The number of stars was reduced from 25 to 8 to arrive at the current version.
+The shield and typeface used were also modernized.
 The football depicted was also modernized.

 The NFL was founded with 11 teams in 1920.
 Currently, the NFL fields 32 teams representing American regions, states, and cities.
 The logo’s design represents the prominence and prestige of this successful football league.
 The shield design lends credibility.

 So, you may know how the NBA has “The Logo” modeled after Jerry West.
 Shouldn’t the NFL have a logo design with a silhouette of a player to complement The Shield?
 Who should the model for the NFL be?
 Jim Brown?
 Walter Payton?
 Dick Butkus?
 Tom Brady?
-I’ll leave you with that question and the rankings of helmet logos to ponder over until the season begins.
+I’ll leave you with that question and helmet logo rankings to ponder until the season begins.

 Extra Points